Sasanian architecture: Ornamentation

-The exterior ornamentation of the Sassanid from the ground to the cornice, while between them are a series of tall narrow doubly recessed arches.
+The exterior ornamentation of the Sassanid from the ground to the cornice, while between them is a series of tall narrow, doubly recessed arches.
 Far less satisfactory is the much more elaborate design adopted at Ctesiphon, where six series of blind arches of different kinds are superimposed the one on the other, with string−courses between them, and with pilasters, placed singly or in pairs, separating the arches into groups, and not regularly superimposed, as pillars, whether real or seeming, ought to be.
 The interior ornamentation was probably, in a great measure, by stucco, painting, and perhaps gilding.
 All this, however, if it existed, has disappeared; and the interiors now present a bare and naked appearance, which is only slightly relieved by the occasional occurrence of windows, of ornamental doorways, and of niches, which recall well−known features at Persepolis.
-In some instances, the arrangement of the larger rooms was improved by means of short pillars, placed at some distance from the walls, and supporting a sort of transverse rib, which broke the uniformity of the roof.
+In some instances, the arrangement of the larger rooms was improved by utilizing short pillars, placed at some distance from the walls, and supporting a sort of transverse rib, which broke the uniformity of the roof.
 The pillars were connected with the side walls by low arches.

 Such are the main distinctions of Sassanid palace architecture.
 The general effect of the great halls is grand, though scarcely beautiful and, in the best specimens, the entire palace has an air of simple severity which is striking and dignified.
-The internal arrangements do not appear to be very convenient.
-Too much is sacrificed to regularity, and the opening of each room into its neighbor must, one would think, have been unsatisfactory.
-Still, the edifices are regarded as "indicating considerable originality and power," though they "point to a state of society when attention to security hardly allowed the architect the free exercise of the more delicate ornaments of his art".
+The edifices are regarded as "indicating considerable originality and power," though they "point to a state of society when attention to security hardly allowed the architect the free exercise of the more delicate ornaments of his art".

 Uniqueness

-The unique characteristic of Sassanid architecture, was its distinctive use of space.
-The Sassanid architect conceived his building in terms of masses and surfaces; hence the use of massive walls of brick decorated with molded or carved stucco.
+The unique characteristic of Sassanid architecture was its distinctive use of space.
+The Sassanid architect conceived his building in terms of masses and surfaces; hence, the use of massive walls of brick decorated with molded or carved stucco.
 Stucco wall decorations appear at Bishapur, but better examples are preserved from Chal Tarkhan near Rayy (late Sassanid or early Islamic in date), and from Ctesiphon and Kish in Mesopotamia.
 The panels show animal figures set in roundels, human busts, and geometric and floral motifs.